-Your drinking water during the reporting year 2015 came from 13 wells, with two additional wells anticipated to enter production during 2016, as well as 4 springs.
+Your drinking water during the reporting year 2016 came from 15 wells and 4 springs.
 The City controls the land around these wells and springs to restrict any activity that could contaminate them.
-The City also relies upon accepted Drinking Water Source Protection zones which have been approved and accepted by the State and which are protected by Land Use Ordinance.
+The City also relies upon accepted Drinking Water Source Protection zones which have been approved and accepted by the State and which are protected by both City and County Land Use Ordinance.
 The water that comes out of these wells and springs is treated and disinfected to protect you against contaminants.